AlexKvazos/MVC/README.md

 * `npm run dev` Run development server with auto-restarts, automatic less compiling, automatic javascript transpiling, and browser refresh
 * `npm run build` Bundle application with compression and no source mapping

-_Note: Source maps will only be generated when the bundle is build by 'npm run build'_
+_Note: Source maps will only be generated when the bundle is built by 'npm run dev'_

 ## Testing
 ```bash